General Considerations

 Activity: Most uptake via the roots.
 Translocated upwards in the xylem.
 Residual for 6 to 8 weeks.

 Application: Pre-emergence (to early post emergence for some weeds).
 Use at lower rates on most Okanagan soils.
 Rotate products and use well calibrated sprayer to ensure crop safety.
-Do not use on muck soils or gravel soils with less than 2% organic matter.
+Do not use on muck soils or gravel soils with less than 2% OM.
 Can be applied when treatment area is wet with dew but it should not rain for 6 hours after application.

 Days to Harvest: 60